MuseScore: Development

-MuseScore is free and open-source and is written mainly in C++, with the graphical user interface making use of the cross-platform Qt toolkit.
-Originally founded by Werner Schweer, Nicolas Froment and Thomas Bonte, the project is now headed by Martin Keary (Lead Designer) and Vasily Pereverzev (Lead Developer) with a wider community also contributing.
+MuseScore Studio is free and open-source software and is written mainly in C++, with the graphical user interface making use of the cross-platform Qt toolkit.
+Originally founded by Werner Schweer, Nicolas Froment and Thomas Bonte, the project is now headed by Martin Keary (Head of Software) and Vasily Pereverzev (Lead Developer) with a wider community also contributing.
 Google Summer of Code has sponsored students to help develop MuseScore in 2013, 2014 and 2016 to 2021.
-The development of MuseScore takes place on GitHub.
+MuseScore Studio's development takes place on GitHub.

-Contributing code to MuseScore requires that contributors sign an online Contributor License Agreement.
+Contributing code to MuseScore Studio requires that contributors sign an online Contributor License Agreement.

 Reception

-MuseScore accumulated generally favorable reviews years after it was first launched, praising the software's relative ease of use and being a versatile free competitor to other scorewriters.
-Online computer magazine PC World rated it 3.5 out of 5 stars.
-It praised the precise control over the size and spacing of every object and the abilities to define keyboard shortcuts and to drag and drop modifiers, changing how they are played, but criticized the mouse methodology as occasionally unintuitive for not fully exploring the drag-and-drop potential.
-Technology news website Softpedia rated it 4.5 out of 5 stars, calling the design "well-organized" and "comprehensive" and lauding the application's customizability, ability to upload user sheet music, and support for many file formats.
-In its 2019 review that also scored the software 4.5 stars out of 5, TopTenReviews praised the ability to create tablature and percussion sheet music alongside traditional notation, support for hundreds of instruments, and being able to share music and interact with other composers online.
-Reviewing MuseScore 4.0, British magazine Music Teacher welcomed this version's improved engraving, new cloud storage, and focus on accessibility, such as allowing users to export their compositions in braille, an expanded color scheme, and keyboard navigation.
-It also noted the playback feature's support for VSTs, including the application's own Muse Sounds, which the magazine considered a boon to teachers who have spent years dealing with the inconveniences of exporting their compositions.
+MuseScore has accumulated generally favorable reviews since its release from critics, scholars, and educators, who praise its relative ease of use and free availability.

+Online computer magazine PC World gave a rating of 3.5 out of 5 stars to MuseScore 1.3.
+It praised the precise control over the size and spacing of every object, and the abilities to define keyboard shortcuts and drag and drop modifiers, but criticized its mouse methodology as occasionally unintuitive for not fully exploring the potential of drag-and-drop menus.
+Technology news website Softpedia rated it 4.5 out of 5 stars, calling it "well-organized" and "comprehensive".
+It was lauded for its customizability, the ability to upload user sheet music, and import support for many different file formats.

+In its review of the 3.3 release, TopTenReviews gave MuseScore 4.5-stars out of 5, praising its ability to create tablature and percussion sheet music alongside traditional notation, its support for hundreds of instruments, and the abilities it gave users to share music and interact with other users online.

+Reviewing MuseScore 4.0, British magazine Music Teacher welcomed the version's improved engraving, new cloud storage, and focus on accessibility, such as allowing users to export their compositions in braille, an expanded colour scheme, and keyboard navigation.
+It also noted its support for VSTs, including the application's own MuseSounds, which the magazine considered a boon to teachers seeking easier ways to export their scores to audio.